ind2x/redcat_junior/CPU/projects/05/project5.md

     OUT out[16];

     PARTS:
-    // select address to load
+    // select address area to load
     DMux(in=load, sel=address[14], a=loadRAM, b=loadSCREEN);
     // if address is in RAM range, read or write in RAM, else SCREEN RAM16K(in=in, load=loadRAM, address=address[0..13], out=DataOut);